RayHightower/RayHightower.com/about/index.markdown

 Hightower started and ran his technology company for over two decades before selling the company and launching [ROIClear](https://ROIClear.com).

-ROIClear buys commercial real estate in Arizona, Tennessee, and Texas, with a special focus on 50- to 150-unit multifamily properties.
+ROIClear buys commercial real estate primarily in the State of Arizona.
+The team prefers multifamily properties of 75 units or larger.
 ROIClear also produces the [ROIClear Podcast](https://www.youtube.com/@ROIClear), the video podcast for business leaders.

 ### Scouting & Travel